silvacms/documentation/source/silva/buildout/troubleshooting.rst

         return printed
      SyntaxError: 'return' outside function

-- When you compile a Python extension, you can have warnings.
-They are warning, not errors, like theirs names says.
-They are not intended to you, but to the Python extension developers (so he can fix them):
+- When you compile a Python extension, you can have **warnings**.
+These are *warnings*, not *errors*.
+These warnings are not intended for you, but for the developer who made the  Python extension:

   .. code-block:: sh